The Supply Chain of the Future: from Reactive to Predictive

 The Lean World Class Procurement® method is based on three fundamental elements that form the backbone of the entire supply chain management system:

-• Strategic Sourcing: Optimizes supplier selection by aligning it with business objectives
+• Strategic Sourcing: Optimizes supplier selection by aligning it with corporate objectives

-• Business Continuity System (BCS): Ensures operations even in crisis situations
+• Business Continuity System (BCS): Ensures operational continuity even in crisis situations

 Strategic Sourcing

-This approach goes beyond simple cost management, focuses on supply chain optimization, and goes beyond tactical purchasing, but incorporates a number of important evaluation factors such as quality, sustainability, and the ability to respond promptly to the needs of a changing market.
+This approach goes beyond simple cost management; it focuses on supply chain optimization and extends beyond tactical purchasing, incorporating a range of key evaluation factors such as quality, sustainability, and the ability to respond promptly to the needs of a changing market.

 Strategic Sourcing involves structured processes and the implementation of certain tools: